-Our skilled California car defect lawyers have more than 40 years’ experience in vehicle accident litigation.
-We have collected more than $50 million for injured clients.
-Our Orange County vehicle defect attorneys will not stop until we have obtained justice for you or your loved ones.
-If you have been injured due to a vehicle defect in or around southern California, contact Neale & Fhima now.
+Our skilled California car defect lawyers have more than 40 years’ experience in defective vehicle litigation, and we enjoy a record of success in securing financial compensation for any client injured in a car accident caused by a defect in the vehicle.
+Neale & Fhima has collected more than $50 million for injured clients.
+Our car defect attorneys will not stop until we have obtained justice for you or your loved ones.

 Did you know the average cost of a new car or truck these days is more than $33,000?
-With that sort of serious financial commitment, Orange County auto purchasers should demand that their vehicles be safely designed and produced.
+With that sort of serious financial commitment, California consumers should demand that their vehicles be safely designed and produced.
 Sadly, plenty of poorly designed and manufactured vehicles come off the assembly line each year.